jcrona/tamatool/README.md

-# TamaTool - A cross-platform Tamagotchi P1 explorer
+# TamaTool - A Cross-Platform Explorer for First-Gen Tamagotchi

 ## Synopsis

-TamaTool is a cross-platform Tamagotchi P1 explorer relying on the hardware agnostic Tamagotchi P1 emulation library [TamaLIB](https://github.com/jcrona/tamalib/), and mainly targeting Linux, Windows and MacOS.
+TamaTool is a cross-platform explorer for first-gen Tamagotchi (like P1 and P2) relying on the hardware agnostic Tamagotchi P1 emulation library [TamaLIB](https://github.com/jcrona/tamalib/), and mainly targeting Linux, Windows and MacOS.

-More than a simple emulator, it is an exploration tool featuring a realtime RAM editor, an ASM debugger, an I/Os monitor and a sprite manipulator, allowing to play around with the Tamagotchi P1 ROM.
+More than a simple emulator, it is an exploration tool featuring a realtime RAM editor, an ASM debugger, an I/Os monitor and a sprite manipulator, allowing to play around with E0C6S46/8 based Tamagotchi ROMs.
 It also allows to save and restore its emulation state, thus allowing you to backup and share your best friend !

 ![TamaTool](misc/screenshot.png)![TamaTool-Shell](misc/screenshot2.png)

-In order to create the background image used in TamaTool, I scanned the background of my own P1, that I filtered/enhanced using GIMP.
-The original scan be found in the __misc__ folder.
+In order to create the background images used in TamaTool, I scanned the background of my own P1 and P2, that I filtered/enhanced using GIMP.
+The original scans can be found in the __misc__ folder.
 The shell is also a photo of my P1.

 __Notes regarding the supported platforms__